26 Short Career Programs That Lead to High-Paying Jobs

 Whether traditional college is worth the time and investment often depends on the career you want.
 You will need to discover if you can achieve your goals without a degree.
 Often, training at a vocational school is what you need.

 Maximize Your Return-on-Investment (ROI) at a Trade School

 In contrast to most traditional four-year institutions, career and technical schools specialize in putting students on a more defined path to succeeding in the job market.
 And they offer the chance to earn quick degrees or diplomas and complete fast career certification programs.
-Many of the highest-paying entry-level jobs can be attained with only two years or less of focused career education.
+Many of the best,highest-paying entry-level jobs can be attained with only two years or less of focused career education.

 That's the real value of short vocational schooling.
 It's all about getting new opportunities and a positive return on investment (ROI) with the least amount of schooling needed.
 In this case, ROI refers to the extra amount you can earn in your lifetime as a graduate, after subtracting the cost of schooling and the amount that a typical non-graduate would earn.

-Whether looking for easy trades that pay well, a rewarding healthcare career, or arts and design options, the ROI of graduating from a vocational college or trade school is often very good since you learn marketable skills and technical abilities that employers need.
+Whether looking for easy trades that pay well, a rewarding healthcare career, or the best arts and design options, the ROI of graduating from a vocational college or trade school is often very good since you learn marketable skills and technical abilities that employers need.
 Plus, your time is valuable.
 So why spend extra time training when there are great careers with little schooling you can get into sooner?

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, https://www.bls.gov/ooh/.
 Some careers listed may be part of a combined occupation profile (visited June 7, 2023).

 ** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wage Statistics, https://www.bls.gov/oes/ (visited June 7, 2023).